shreedharmalpani/Intro-To-ML-Hello-FOSS/ReadME.md

 The slides for the session can be found <a href = "https://docs.google.com/presentation/d/1UKiMZTcnCOUxNHcBNnSd-n6FCgyZYEldMT--3h0nzok/edit?usp=sharing">here</a>

 ## Guidelines
 To contribute to these projects you should have a basic grasp on Python.
-You can go through [these resources](https://github.com/wncc/TSS-2021/tree/main/Python%20%26%20its%20Applications/Week-1) if you want to revise or learn Python.
+You can go through [these resources](https://github.com/wncc/TSS-2021/tree/main/Python%20%26%20its%20Applications/Week-1) if you want to revise or learn Python. <br>
 **NOTE: before sending any pull request, rename your file to include your initials as - filename_RollNum.extension**.

 ## Tasks